-The morning session, entitled Putting people first: The right to development for all, examined the underlying concepts, opportunities and challenges of a rights-based approach.
-Ms. Amina Mohammed, the UN Secretary-General's Special Adviser on Post-2015 Development Planning, delivered a keynote speech and then joined a panel that included Mr. Roberto León Ramírez, Member of the Chamber of Deputies of Chile and President of the IPU Committee on Sustainable Development, Finance and Trade, Mr. Ivan Šimonović, Assistant Secretary-General for Human Rights, and Professor Philip G. Alston, New York University and UN Special Rapporteur on extreme poverty and human rights.
-Ms. Julia Taylor-Kennedy, broadcast journalist, Carnegie Council for Ethics in International Affairs moderated the discussion.

-A special segment entitled UN action for development: how does it work? followed to familiarize MPs with the development work of the UN at both the political and operational levels and to offer them ideas for engaging their constituents on the SDGs.
-The panel included H.E.
-Mr. Martin Sajdik, Permanent Representative of Austria to the United Nations and President of the Economic and Social Council, Ms. Suki Beavers, Adviser, Inclusive Political Processes Team, UNDP, and Ms. Jane Stewart, Special Representative and Director of the International Labour Organization's office in New York.
-The discussion was moderated by Ms. Paddy Torsney, Head, Office of the Permanent Observer of the Inter-Parliamentary Union.

-The afternoon session, Making markets work for the people: Regulations and safeguards, examined the role of governments in ensuring that markets do no harm and aid the achievement of the SDGs, saw Ms. Taylor-Kennedy moderate a panel that included Senator Laura Rojas from Mexico, H.E.
-Mr. Fernando Carrera Castro, Permanent Representative of Guatemala to the United Nations, Ms. Eva Jespersen, Deputy Director, UNDP Human Development Report Office, and Ms. Jessica Evans, senior researcher and advocate working on international financial institutions, Human Rights Watch.
+- 2. The morning session, on the theme "Putting people first: the right to development for all", examined the underlying concepts, opportunities and challenges of a rights-based approach.
+Amina Mohammed, Special Adviser to the Secretary-General on Post-2015 Development Planning, delivered a keynote speech and then joined a panel that included Roberto Leon Ramirez, Member of the Chamber of Deputies of Chile and President of the IPU Committee on Sustainable Development, Finance and Trade, Ivan Šimonović, Assistant Secretary-General for Human Rights, and Professor Philip G. Alston, New York University and Special Rapporteur on extreme poverty and human rights.
+Julia Taylor-Kennedy, broadcast journalist, Carnegie Council for Ethics in International Affairs, moderated the discussion. - 3.
+A special segment on the theme "United Nations action for development: how does it work?", followed to familiarize Members of Parliament with the United Nations development work at both political and operational levels and to offer them ideas for engaging their constituents on the sustainable development goals.
+The panel included Martin Sajdik, Permanent Representative of Austria to the United Nations and President of the Economic and Social Council, Suki Beavers, Adviser, Inclusive Political Processes Team, United Nations Development Programme (UNDP), and Jane Stewart, Special Representative and Director of the International Labour Organization's office in New York.
+The discussion was moderated by Paddy Torsney, Permanent Observer of the Inter-Parliamentary Union to the United Nations. - 4.
+The afternoon session, on the theme "Making markets work for the people: regulations and safeguards", examined the role of Governments in ensuring that markets do no harm and aid the achievement of the sustainable development goals.
+Ms. Taylor-Kennedy moderated a panel that included Laura Rojas, Senator from Mexico, Fernando Carrera Castro, Permanent Representative of Guatemala to the United Nations, Eva Jespersen, Deputy Director, UNDP Human Development Report Office, and Jessica Evans, senior researcher and advocate working on international financial institutions, Human Rights Watch.